 Take care of post-launch support

 At Aimprosoft, for example, the DMS integration comes with the post-release staff training.
 However, it would not hurt to inquire if there is someone for backup after a sudden outage.
-Suppose, you want to learn more about the particular option.
+Suppose you want to learn more about the particular option.
 Is there any training material (e.g., online help desks, guides, manuals, and videos) that will help you?
 What about live chat available 24/7?
-We know it firsthand how vital for clients to get assisted.
-We provide them pre-agreed manhours dedicated for the technical support monthly.
+We know firsthand how vital it is for clients to get assistance.
+We provide them pre-agreed man-hours dedicated to the technical support monthly.
 It might be the perfect variant for any organization.

 Focus on security settings

 Clarify the security measures against identity thieves or disgruntled employees.
 Is it possible to restrict the particular departments from viewing the documents?
 Can you set a password for the specific folders or files?
 What about data encryption and multi-factor authentication?
 How are the e-signatures generated for the digitally approved documents?
 These questions should not be left unattended.